DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-4/digital-audio-data/_index.md

 <!-- ![](cd.jpg) -->

 {{% note %}}
-CD-quality audio is 44.1 kHz, this is the most common sampling rate.
-What this means is that the ACD measures the amplitude of the incoming waveform 44,100 times per second for each audio channel.
+CD-quality audio is 44.1 kHz, the most common sampling rate.
+The ACD measures the amplitude of the incoming waveform 44,100 times per second for each audio channel.

-We have to remember that this process of sampling is always ignoring data coming in, but it is ok because 44.1 K is high enough to capture the most important information in the audio signal.
+We must remember that this sampling process always ignores some data coming in, but 44.1 kHz/second is high enough to capture the most critical information in the audio signal.

 {{/note %}}

 ---

-## Nyquist Frenquency
+## Nyquist Frequency

-Nyquist frequency = 1⁄2 × Sampling rate
+Nyquist Frequency (fN) = Sampling Rate / 2

-Nyquist frequency = 1⁄2 × 44,100 Hz = 22,050 Hz = 22.05 kHz
+fN = 44,100 / 2 = 22,050 Hz

 {{% note %}}
-We can't represent frequencies higher than one half of the sampling rate.
-This frequency cutoff is called the Nyquist frequency.
-Here we can see the sampling theorem, developed by Harry Nyquist.

-These frequencies are actually filtered out of the signal in the recording process.
-This is OK because the frequencies we have lost are out of our range of hearing.

-Higher sampling rates are often used during recording to reduce the noise in the signal.
-They are later downsampled to 44.1kHz.

-* 48 kHz is common for DVD format
+The Nyquist frequency is defined as half of the sampling rate (Nyquist rate = 1/2 * Sampling Rate).
+In mathematical terms:

+Nyquist Frequency (fN) = Sampling Rate / 2

+For example, if you are sampling an analog signal at a rate of 44.1 kHz (44,100 samples per second), the Nyquist frequency for that sampling rate would be:

+fN = 44,100 / 2 = 22,050 Hz

+In this case, the Nyquist frequency is 22,050 Hz, which means that the highest frequency component that can be accurately represented in the digital signal is 22,050 Hz.
+This is why the standard sampling rate for audio CDs is 44.1 kHz, as it can accurately represent audio signals up to approximately 22 kHz, covering the entire range of human hearing.

+Sampling at or above the Nyquist rate is essential to avoid aliasing, which is a phenomenon where higher-frequency components in the analog signal are incorrectly represented as lower-frequency components in the digital signal.
+In practice, it's common to sample at rates significantly higher than the Nyquist rate to ensure accurate representation of audio and other analog signals.

 {{/note %}}